sord-dev/eco.io-backend/README.md

 ```
 PORT=3000
 DB_URL=[Elephant SQL Instance URL](https://customer.elephantsql.com/instance/create)
+SESSION_SECRET=dhjkasdfasdhsdfkjsdfahgasdffasdgsdgsdfasdf
 ```

+*any long string will be sufficient in the SESSION_SECRET row*

 - Inside of a terminal from the root directory, install the depenancies of the project.